ninehills/langeval/README.md

 TODOs:

-- merge uncommit changes in wsl
-- support openai 2.0
-- both support pydantic v1 & v2
-- support qianfan the latest version
-- total re-write examples
+- Refactor RAG Eval
+- Support only-eval from run outputs.
-- support re-run
+- Support re-run tasks.

 ## How to use